ygrepo/MutaPLM/README.md

 scikit-learn
 ```

-#### MutaDescribe
+#### Data

-The constructed **MutaDescribe** is displayed in `data/mutadescribe` which involves several csv files.
-We provide the mutation entry (entry column), the wild-type protein (protein1 column), the mutant (protein2 column), the function of the wild-type (function column), and the description of mutational effects (all_description column).
-Due to size limits, we provide the test sets and 100 samples for the training and validation set.
-The whole dataset will be publicly released soon.
+The pre-training dataset and the **MutaDescribe** dataset are available at [HuggingFace](https://huggingface.co/datasets/icycookies/MutaDescribe).
+Download the data and place them under the `data` folder.

-#### Checkpoints
+#### Model Checkpoints

-Before running the scripts, you should download:
+Before running the scripts, you should:
-- protein model checkpoint: [esm2_t33_650M_UR50D](https://huggingface.co/facebook/esm2_t33_650M_UR50D) and place it under `ckpts/esm2-650m`.
+- Download the PLM checkpoint [esm2_t33_650M_UR50D](https://huggingface.co/facebook/esm2_t33_650M_UR50D) and put it in `ckpts/esm2-650m`.
-- language model checkpoint: [BioMedGPT-LM](https://huggingface.co/PharMolix/BioMedGPT-LM-7B) and place it under `ckpts/biomedgpt-lm`.
+- Download the LLM checkpoint [BioMedGPT-LM](https://huggingface.co/PharMolix/BioMedGPT-LM-7B) and put it in `ckpts/biomedgpt-lm`.
+If you intend to perform evaluation only, you can just download the configuration files.
-- our checkpoint of MutaPLM and place it under `ckpts/mutaplm`.
-The model weight will be publicly released soon.
+- Download the fine-tuned checkpoint [MutaPLM](https://huggingface.co/PharMolix/MutaPLM) and put it in `ckpts/mutaplm`.

 #### Implementation